Owicca/chan/README.md

 		2. update
 		3. delete

-- #group: a list of actions
+- #role: a list of actions

-- default_groups(new groups can be created, but these are unchangeable):
+- default_roles(new roles can be created, but these are unchangeable):
 	- anon:
 		- action_list:
 			- 1.1